Why do you need a fitness tracker?

 Well, having tried over a couple dozen products over the years, I can say that you must find something that’s built to last, tracks all your vital stats, and doesn’t cost you an arm and a leg.
 And today, I’ve got just the right choices for you!

-Here’s my guide to the best fitness tracker for running in 2019!
+Here’s my guide to the best trackers for running!

 The Garmin Forerunner 235 is one of the most well-thought-out fitness trackers that is suitable for moderate to active runners.
 And what makes it stand out amongst other watches are the highly accurate fitness tracking sensors.